padiketeku/EarthObservation101-Practicals/Activity-01-Google Earth Pro.md

 ## Activity

-Open your web browser and go to https://www.google.com/earth/versions/.
+1. Open your web browser and go to https://www.google.com/earth/versions/.
+Scroll to the bottom of this page and click “Download Earth Pro on Desktop”, and install the latest version of Google Earth Pro on your computer.
+The software is easy to use with rapid and intuitive navigation.
+Explore its functionality by navigating to different locations of the Earth, zooming in and out and changing the aspect.
+Add some different spatial data layers and experiment with the tools.